 - Bake bread – using your favorite recipe or method, baking a beautiful loaf of bread is a wonderful way to watch yeast grow and transform with the purpose of providing us nourishment.
 Decorate your bread with seeds and herbs, form it into a seasonal shape, or garnish the finished loaf with fresh flowers and herbs.
 Your kitchen will smell amazing and a piece of your fresh bread will make a wonderful offering on your Ostara altar.

-- Arrange flowers – whether they be home-grown, wild foraged, or from your local grocer, fresh seasonal flowers are as visually beautiful as their are emotionally uplifting.
+- Arrange flowers – whether they be home-grown, wild foraged, or from your local grocer, fresh seasonal flowers are as visually beautiful as they are emotionally uplifting.
 Place small vases around your home, by your entry way and on your altar to enjoy the sights and smells of your Spring blossoms.

 - Take a bath or soak your feet – bathing is always a wonderful sacred ritual.
 Whether it is a long hot bath or a more manageable foot soak after a long day, a blend of seasonal flowers, Epsom salt, and local herbs are wonderful additions as you submerge yourself in the energy of Ostara.
 You can take your bathing ritual a step further and assemble a mini-altar nearby with a candle and incense for a more immersive experience.

 - What seeds are you planting in your life?

 - What does it mean for you to nurture?